 - 6 cups peaches, peeled and chopped

-- 2 tbsp tapioca starch, or 1 1/2 tbsp cornstarch
+- 2 tablespoon tapioca starch, or 1 ½ tablespoon cornstarch

 - 1 inch knob of ginger, finely grated

 - 1 cup oat flour (grind rolled oats, use gluten-free oats if necessary)

 - 11/2 cups rolled oats (not quick oats)

 - ½ cup brown sugar or coconut palm sugar

 - ½ cup melted butter